hexuandeng/NewTerm/README.md

       ![](./pic/interface1.png)
    - Answering page: We separate different tasks into different pages, with each page containing at most ten questions.
 Only one choice is allowed.
 If no choices are correct, please choose "None".
 If multiple choices are correct, please choose "Others" and manually input all the correct choices.
 Answers are saved after annotators finish any page, making it easy for them to skip and continue at any time.
       ![](./pic/interface2.png)
-4. After completing the annotation, use the [human_filtering](human_filtering/human_filtering.py) code to generate the final benchmark, stored in the benchmark_{year} folder with the suffix "_clean", as COMA_clean.json, COST_clean.json, and CSJ_clean.json.
+4. After completing the annotation, use the [human_filtering](human_filtering/human_filtering.py) code to generate the final benchmark, stored in the benchmark_{year} folder with the suffix "_clean", as COMA_clean.jsonl, COST_clean.jsonl, and CSJ_clean.jsonl.